karan51ngh/RedditRefresh/README.md

-# Reddit Post and Comment Deleter
+# Reddit Bulk Comment/Post Deletion and Encryption Tool

-- This script allows you to mass-delete your old Reddit posts or comments.
+- This script allows you to **Mass-Delete** or **Encrypt** your old Reddit posts or comments.
-- It encrypts your posts or comments using SHA-256 encryption algorithm before deletion to prevent Reddit from restoring your posts or comments after your account is deleted.
+- It **Encrypts** your posts or comments using **SHA-256** encryption algorithm **before deletion** to prevent Reddit from restoring your posts or comments after your account is deleted.
+- You also have an option to only Encrypt your content and not Delete it.
+This can be useful in a case, where you want to **render your content unreadable** (For e.g. in protest of the Reddit API changes.).
+- Additionally it also creates a **local backup** of your content in a mardown format file.
 - It uses the [PRAW (Python Reddit API Wrapper)](https://github.com/praw-dev/praw) library to access the Reddit API and delete posts and comments based on a particular sub-reddit you posted to, or on a given time threshold.

 ## Usage

 1. Clone the repository: `git clone https://github.com/karan51ngh/RedditRefresh.git`
 2. Install the required packages: `pip install -r requirements.txt`
 3. Go to [https://www.reddit.com/prefs/apps](https://www.reddit.com/prefs/apps) and create a new "script" type application.
 You can name it whatever you like and set the description and about url to anything you want.
+You can add http://localhost:8080/ as the **redirect uri**.
 4. Open `authentication.py` in a text editor and edit the follwing information:

 ```